fenago/ml-bootcamp/Lab_2.md

-##### Note

-Covering the derivation of the normal equation is out of scope for this book.
-We give a bit of intuition of how it works in appendix C, but you should consult a machine learning textbook for a more in-depth introduction. *The Elements of Statistical Learning*, 2nd edition by Hastie, Tibshirani, and Friedman is a good start.

-This
-piece of math may appear scary or confusing, but it's quite easy to translate to NumPy:
+This piece of math may appear scary or confusing, but it's quite easy to translate to NumPy: